 Thus, it is crucial that we make our customer service delivery more accessible for our customers.
 One of the ways to do this is to offer omnichannel customer service support.

-Omnichannel customer support means providing customer support across multiple channels such as calls, live chat, chatbots, SMS, messaging, email, and social media.
+Omnichannel customer support means providing an integrated support across multiple channels such as calls, live chat, chatbots, SMS, messaging, email, and social media.

 This ensures that you reach out to a wider audience and multiple target groups.
 For instance, your customers in the younger age bracket might prefer social media, live chat, chatbots, etc. On the other hand, customers in the older age bracket might find phone calls, SMS, and emails more helpful and easier.

 So providing multiple options ensure that no one is dissatisfied or faces difficulty in reaching out to you.